 So in summary; the Cognito User Pool stores all your users which then plugs into your Cognito Identity Pool which can give your users access to your AWS services.

-Now that we have a good understanding of how our users will be handled, let’s set up the Serverless Framework to create our backend APIs.
+Now that we have a good understanding of how our users will be handled, let’s finish up our backend by testing our APIs.